 This allows you to export a selection directly in the .jpeg format from Inkscape.
 It creates a .png file and then converts it to .jpeg using ImageMagick (another extension you need to download to work with JPEG-export-extension).

 Now for JPEG-export-extension, You just have to download the file and copy it to the C: > Program Files > Inkscape > share > extensions.

 Now, open Inkscape and go to Extensions(in the main menu) > Export > JPEG Export.

 You can now export your design to .jpeg file format.

 Inkscape and Illustrator are both very easy to use tools.
 They offer a very friendly interface.
 None of the two is going to make you feel unfamiliar using them.
 In my view, Inkscape offers a very perfect interface.
-It might not be as polished and oversimplified as Illustrator, but, it has a well managed and organised interface that offers more friendliness not only to the beginners but, to the professionals as well.
+It might not be as polished and oversimplified as Illustrator, but, it has a well managed and organized interface that offers more friendliness not only to beginners but, to the professionals as well.
 Another advantage of using Inkscape is that it automatically converts Bitmap into vector files.

-Now, Illustrator is an expensive software and hence, it is expected to provide an extensive customer support.
+Now, Illustrator is expensive software and hence, it is expected to provide extensive customer support.
 And, it does.
 It offers a number of tutorials and videos, a lot more chatting and calling options.
 But, you are getting all this at a price point most of you cannot even afford to pay.

-Whereas Inkscape being an open source software provides an open community forum to its users.
+Whereas Inkscape being an open-source software provides an open community forum to its users.
 In this forum, anybody could participate and answer the queries.
 It is a wide community so you might find the answers to your questions from already answered queries as well.
-Not only this, the developers of the Inkscape also participate in the forum and helps the users to find out the desired solution to their problem.
+Not only this, but the developers of the Inkscape also participate in the forum and helps the users to find out the desired solution to their problem.